xdep/BlackNET/README.md

 2. Compress BlackNET panel folder and upload it to your hosting
 3. Create a database with any name you want
 4. Change the data in classes/Database.php
-5. Change files and folders permission to 777 [ Uploads Folder]
+5. Change files and folders permission to 777 [ Uploads Folder, Scripts Folder ]
 6. Go to install.php to create the botnet tables automatically

 ## Screenshots